-All of the borings encountered disturbed alluvium, extending to depths of $2\frac{1}{2}$ to $3\pm$ feet below the existing site grades.
-These soils are underlain by younger or older alluvium.
+Most of the borings encountered artificial fill soils, extending to depths of $2\frac{1}{2}$ to $4\frac{1}{2}$ feet below the existing site grades.
+These soils possess variable densities and strengths and some of these fill soils possess a disturbed, mottled appearance.
+Additionally, no documentation regarding the placement and compaction of the existing fill soil soils has been provided to our office.
+The fill soils are therefore considered to be undocumented fill.
+The undocumented fill soils are generally underlain by older alluvium.
+However, younger alluvium was encountered beneath the undocumented fill at boring No. B-9, extending to a depth of 8± feet below the existing site grades.
 The near-surface younger and older alluvium possesses varying strengths and densities.
 The results of laboratory testing indicate that the near-surface soils within the upper 5 to $6\pm$ feet possess a potential for moderate to severe collapse when exposed to moisture infiltration as well as excessive consolidation when exposed to load increases in the range of those that will be exerted by the new foundations.
 By visual examination, the majority of the near-surface samples also possess calcareous nodules and veining throughout, and appear to be weakly cemented.
 Cemented soils with low relative densities are generally prone to settlement due to collapse when inundated with water.
 Based on these conditions, remedial grading will be necessary to remove the upper portion of the near-surface native alluvial soils, and any soils disturbed during the stripping process, and replace these materials as compacted structural fill soils.
 The remedial grading will also serve to create more uniform support characteristics across the proposed building pad area.